Bob Chiarelli

-Robert Chiarelli (born September 24, 1941) is a Canadian politician.
+Roberto Chiarelli (born September 24, 1941) is a Canadian politician.
 He was a Liberal member in the Legislative Assembly of Ontario who served from 1987 to 1997 and again from 2010 to 2018 who represented the ridings of Ottawa West and Ottawa West—Nepean.
 He was the Regional Chair of Ottawa-Carleton from 1997 to 2001 and was mayor of Ottawa from 2001 to 2006.
 He served in the provincial cabinets of Dalton McGuinty and Kathleen Wynne.
 Chiarelli was a candidate for Mayor of Ottawa in the 2022 Ottawa municipal election.

 Background

-Chiarelli was raised in the Little Italy area of Ottawa near Preston Street.
-His parents were entrepreneurs owning a number of stores in the neighbourhood.
-He was the youngest of their seven children.
-He was an ice hockey player in high school and attended Clarkson University, New York, on a hockey scholarship.
+The youngest of seven children, Chiarelli is the son of Antonia (née Lorello) and Eugenio Chiarelli, an immigrant from Cleto, Calabria, Italy, who owned a grocery store and butcher shop in Little Italy on Rochester Street.
+Eugenio first moved to Ottawa, before Atonia moved from Italy with their first two children.
+The family lived above Eugenio's store.
+Bob was an ice hockey player in high school and attended Clarkson University, New York, on a hockey scholarship.
 He received a Bachelor of Business Administration degree, and then returned to Ottawa to attend the University of Ottawa law school.
 He began his legal practice in 1969.
 He served for seven years on the National Capital Commission.
 He lives in Ottawa with his partner Randi Hansen, and has five adult children and two grandchildren.